ASSESSMENT and REPORTING

 For learning to be differentiated, relevant and engaging the school observes purposeful assessments throughout units of work.
 These assist teachers to make informed and accurate judgments about student learning - their progress and future learning needs.

 Throughout the school year, a cycle of ‘pre-testing’ - to determine each student’s starting point and ‘post-testing’ - to measure student growth and identify the next steps for learning is adopted.
-Progressive Achievement Tests (Mathematics and Reading), Essential Assessments (Numeracy) and PROBE (Reading) are some of the rich examples of the school-wide assessments that are also conducted.
+Progressive Achievement Tests (Mathematics and Reading), Essential Assessments (Numeracy).

 St Robert advocates that reporting to parents about student progress is essential.